MxKlim/MxKlim/README.md

 [![Header](https://github.com/MxKlim/MxKlim/blob/main/assets/title.png)](https://t.me/maxsimklimenkov)

+## About me
-## I'm a beginner Front-End developer.
+ I'm a beginner Front-End developer.
 I am result oriented.
 I like to solve complex and extraordinary problems.
 Ready to learn new technologies.
 I am not conflicted, I easily find a common language with other people.
 My interests include web development, chemistry and biology.
 I want to develop in the field of web development.

 ## Languages and Tools